Charlotte Fisher BA (HONS) Humanistic Counselling Practice

 Hello, I’m Charlotte.

 I am a fully qualified BA (HONS) and BACP registered humanistic counsellor and psychotherapist with a full enhanced DBS clearance.
-I offer both evening and weekend appointments and work with adults, children and couples providing a place where you can explore your feelings, thoughts and experience within a confidential and safe environment all from my home clinic in Grantham.
+I offer online and telephone appointments and work with adults, children and couples providing a place where you can explore your feelings, thoughts and experience within a confidential and safe environment.

 My training is humanistic and I work with a focus on the relationship with myself and the client, acknowledging that the client is the expert on themselves.
 My work reflects and is influenced by methods which are integrated to the client’s specific requirements.

 I have had several years of experience working for a small charitable organisation based within Newark, working with children and adults.

 I am also committed to furthering my personal and professional development through relevant CPD workshops and regular ongoing supervision.

 I am a fully registered BACP practitioner.
 Membership No. 803817

 Please feel free to get in touch with any questions and how best I can assist you.
 Call me directly, email me or visit my website page for more details.